 I’m also not sure who was more excited about the “monkey vine,” my husband or the boys!
 There was lots of excitement and talk for the next few days about this bad boy.
 Lol.

 I will be honest, there wasn’t a lot to “see” on this hike.
 A small waterfall and stream.
 A glimpse at the new railroad bridge.
 But if you are going to Blackhand for some quiet and time away from the city, then the Marie Hickey trail will be great for your family!

-After finishing the 2 mile trail, we climbed in the van and headed to the main parking lot near the town of Toboso.
+After finishing the 2-mile trail, we climbed into the van and headed to the main parking lot near the town of Toboso.
 The Canal Lock trail is just across the bridge from there.
 The ODNR brochure says this is only a .1 mile trail, but the sign at the trail entrance says it is 1/2 mile.
 I’m really not sure, we only walked to the lock and back and it took us about 5 minutes to walk there one way.

 Have you been to Blackhand Gorge?
 What’s your favorite trail?
 Have you added it to your Ohio Bucket List?